 The avatar perfectly mimicked the subject's movements when relying upon the sensors, but the match was less precise when the brain-computer interface was used.

 Contreras-Vidal said that's to be expected, noting that other studies have shown some initial decoding errors as the subject learns to use the interface.
 "It's like learning to use a new tool or sport," he said.
 "You have to understand how the tool works.
 The brain needs time to learn that."

 The researchers reported increased activity in the posterior parietal cortex and the inferior parietal lobe, along with increased involvement of the anterior cingulate cortex, which is involved in motor learning and error monitoring.

 The next step is to use the protocol with patients, the subject of He's Ph.D. dissertation.

 "The appeal of brain-machine interface is that it places the user at the center of the therapy," Contreras-Vidal said.
 "They have to be engaged, because they are in control."

-*News Release by University of Houston: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+(i)Source/Reference: University of Houston.
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity or length.